Galhu6/Todo-app/README.md

 Data fetching happens in small API wrappers (`listsApi.ts` and `tasksApi.ts`) which call the Express backend with the user token.

+The UI supports light and dark themes.
+Click the sun/moon button or press **D** at any time to toggle dark mode.

 ### Database

 A basic schema for users, lists and tasks is expected (see `schema.sql`). `db.ts` exposes a single `Pool` instance used by the service layer.
 Each service (e.g. `listService.ts` or `tasksService.ts`) performs parameterised queries and returns plain JavaScript objects to the controllers.